hawaiigal/hangryhiker/README.md

 All weights are stored internally in grams; the UI converts to oz or g based on the toggle.

 - `FoodItem` — name, brand, serving size (g), calories, macros, sodium
-- `Recipe` — name, list of food items with quantities
+- `Recipe` — name, servings count, list of food items with quantities
 - `Trip` — name, list of days
 - `Day` — date, meals (breakfast / lunch / dinner / snacks)
 - `Meal` — list of food items or recipes with serving counts

+## Export Format

+Exports are JSON files with a `schemaVersion` field:

+- **v1** — single-trip export (legacy).
+Contains one trip + its referenced food items and recipes.
+- **v2** — flexible export.
+Contains any combination of trips, food items, and recipes.
+Used for full backups and library-only exports.

+Both formats are supported on import.